 Very few deep geologic repository sites will be developed, if any.
-Our experience so far is only with YM, and any review of that experience will reveal that it was only recommended because it is close to the atomic testing area which is already hopelessly ruined with high levels of radioactivity.
+Our experience so far is only with YM, and it was perhaps the finalist not because it is he optimal location from a geologic standpoint but because it is near the national atomic testing area which is already hopelessly ruined with high levels of radioactivity, and the planners at the time figured that Nevada put up with all that atomic testing, so why not allow safe storage of some spent nuclear fuel?